Websoft9Archive/ansible-ghost/docs/else-faq.md

  #### Can I change the directory of Ghost?

  Yes.
-Modify the persistence directory of the marshal file in Ghost container: */data/wwwroot/ghost/docker-compose.yml*
+Modify the persistence directory of the ghost docker compose file: */data/wwwroot/ghost/docker-compose.yml*

 #### How to change the permissions of filesystem?